 - All U.S. residents with a Social Security number who filed a tax return in either 2019 or 2018 do not need to take any action in order to receive their rebate checks.
 Individuals who receive Social Security (retirement or disability) or railroad retirement benefits also do not need to take any action to receive their rebate checks.
 Other taxpayers who didn’t file in 2018 or 2019 such as veterans and those receiving Supplemental Security Income (SSI) should visit the IRS website for non-filers, HERE.

-- For the latest information, please click HERE for the latest IRS update.
+- For the latest information, please click HERE.

 - Si recibe Seguridad de Ingreso Suplementario (SSI, por sus siglas en inglés), recibirá el Pago de estímulo económico (también conocido como el Pago de impacto económico), de $1,200 del Servicio de Impuestos Internos (IRS, por sus siglas en inglés) automáticamente – no tiene que hacer nada.

-- Pero si recibe SSI, no presentó una declaración de impuestos, y tiene un niño con derecho, la fecha límite (el 5 de mayo) ha pasado para recibir $500 por niño además de su pago de $1,200.
+- Pero si recibe SSI, no presentó una declaración de impuestos, y tiene un niño con derecho, la fecha límite se ha ampliado hasta el 30 de septiembre para recibir $500 por niño además de su pago de $1,200.

 - Para informarse mejor sobre cómo el Seguro Social continúa sirviendo al público durante este tiempo crítico, visite segurosocial.gov/coronavirus.

 A resource guide with information for Social Security beneficiaries and Supplemental Security Income (SSI) recipients related to the COVID-19 economic impact payments is available HERE.